ENTVIKING/Weather-Release/README.md

-# Weather-V1
+# Weather-release
-Simple Android weather application in Java programming language
+Android application of meteorology with online API, in Java programming language - with the ability to search the weather of the whole world